sfgartland/configfiles/README.md

 autolinker.sh is a script written in bash to automaticly create symbolic links for configuration files based on comments in the file, or a file in a parent directory.
 You can also define different configs based on platform/unit.

+Writing this in Bash has turned out to be a mistake and i apolegize for the resulting spaghetti code.

 ### Linking individual files

 If you are only linking a single file you should add a comment in the beginning of the file with the following syntax.